Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - `FreeUnit` or `PadAircraft` would in some cases affect the cost of a building.
 This functionality has been removed.
 - Pre-placed units can now have missions in multiplayer.
 - Parachute animations with `AltPalette=yes` now remap to the parachuted unit owner's color.
+- Improve alternative factory selection when the primary factory is blocked.

 ## Quality of Life